 Personally, I have found the Spanish pronunciation in Spain much harder to master than Latin American Spanish.
 Another thing to note is that Latin American Spanish generally uses a lot more English borrow words and phrases than Spanish from Spain.

-If your first or main language is English, I think that Latin American Spanish is easier to learn, simply because it is more similar to English phonetically and grammatically.
+If your first or main language is English, I think that Latin American Spanish is easier to learn, simply because it is more similar to English phonetically, grammatically, and lexically.

 With all the differences there might be, Spanish is still mutually intelligible between practically anyone.
 Apart from the odd confusion and being mocked for speaking with a different accent, you can still have an easy conversation with any Spanish speaker, whether you learn Latin American or European Spanish.
-Which is kind of the point, right?
-To be able to communicate?
+So you will still be able to communicate – which is kind of the point of learning a language, right?

 If you decide to learn Spanish from Spain, check out this post I wrote for more info.